hanneskod/readme-tester/README.md

 PHPUnit integration
 -------------------
 Subclass `ReadmeTestCase` and use `assertReadme()` to run readme snippets through phpunit.
-To add a different testsuite for readme testing remove the `Test` suffix from the class name and define a testsuite in `phpunit.xml`.
+Add a different testsuite for readme testing by removing the `Test` suffix from your test class and define a testsuite in `phpunit.xml`.
 A standard setup may look like the following:

 ```php